mrarogiewicz/prompts/stock_analysis_v2.md

   | **Year Founded** | [Year] | Official company history |
   | **Current CEO** | [CEO Name] | Company investor relations site |
   | **Largest Shareholder(s)**| List top 5 institutional, insider, private owners with their % stake. | Latest Proxy Statement (DEF 14A) or financial data provider |
-- **Company DNA & Noteworthy Facts:** (1 paragraphs) This is where you  synthesize the "interesting stuff."
+- **Company DNA & Noteworthy Facts:** This is where you synthesize the "interesting stuff."
 The goal is to find 2-3 compelling, little-known, or defining facts that provide color and context beyond the standard history.
 This could include:
   - **The "Napkin Sketch" Idea:** A brief, story-like description of the unique insight or problem that led to the company's founding.
   - **Name Origin:** The story behind the company's name, if it's noteworthy.
   - **A Defining Crisis or Bet:** A brief account of a near-death experience the company survived or a massive, company-defining bet it took.